adamtorres/rpi-cluster/raspberrypi-rpinode.md

     pi-sd-card.local ecdsa-sha2-nistp256 AAAAE2VjZH... snip ...

+If you feel like it, you can use `sed` to remove the line.

+    adam@Adams-MacBook-Air: sed -i.bak "/pi-sd-card.local/d" ~/.ssh/known_hosts

 When you next try to ssh into the pi, it should give you the "The authenticity of host..." message and all will be good.

 Copy your ssh public key to the pi so you don't have to type the password each time.